 Louisiana Sea Grant promotes stewardship to the cultural, economic, and environmental health of Louisiana’s coastal zone through a combination of research, education, and outreach programs.
 Based at LSU, it is part of the National Sea Grant Program, a network of 33 programs located in each of the coastal and Great Lakes states and Puerto Rico.
 Sea Grant Programs work individually and in partnership to address major marine and coastal challenges.

-The Center for River Studies will be located at new research and engineering center, The Water Campus in Baton Rouge.
-The center will house the Expanded Small Scale Physical Model, one of the largest moving bed physical models in the world designed to simulate the Mississippi River’s depth, sediment and flow.
-The physical model will be used in conjunction with computer modeling to make informed decisions about the best way to sustain coastal Louisiana.
+The LSU Center for River Studies is located at on The Water Campus in Baton Rouge.
+The center houses the Lower Mississippi River Model, one of the largest moving bed physical models in the world designed to simulate the Mississippi River’s depth, sediment and flow.
+The physical model is used in conjunction with computer modeling to make informed decisions about the best way to sustain coastal Louisiana.

 The LSU Center for Coastal Resiliency (CCR) is focused on the advancement and application of computational hydrodynamic and hydrologic models to include overland flow, river discharge, tides, wind-waves, and hurricane storm surge.
 CCR research and outreach activities target the northern Gulf of Mexico with particular focus on Louisiana as well as Mississippi, Alabama, and the Florida panhandle.